-The Portuguese City of Mazagan (El Jadida) is a port city on the Atlantic coast which was seized in 1502 and subsequently ruled by the Portuguese until 1769.
+The Portuguese City of Mazagan (El Jadida) is a port city on the Atlantic coast that was seized in 1502 and subsequently ruled by the Portuguese until 1769.
 It has been acknowledged for its interchange of influences between European and Moroccan cultures.

 After the departure of the Portuguese, the city remained uninhabited until the mid-19th century.

 Map of MazaganLoad map

 I visited this WHS in April 2018.
 Just as Essaouira was formerly known as Mogador, El Jadida was known as Mazagan.
 Both fortified towns are along the Atlantic coast and both have their own charm even though El Jadida is definitely smaller and lacks the medina atmosphere.